layer-3/clearsync/contracts/solidity-style-guide.md

 ##### C. Prefer named parameters in mapping types

-Explicit naming parameters in mapping types is helpful for clarity, especially when nesting is used.
+Explicitly naming parameters in mapping types is helpful for clarity, especially when nesting is used.

 YES: